 Conscious consumption can improve your health and wellbeing.

 I recently listened to an interior designer delightfully talk about getting a can of paint for her birthday every year.
-She paint everything she possibly could.
-Those early days of having to exercise her creativity to the max to make her life feel more beautiful paid off.
-She is a successful interior designer now.
+She painted everything she possibly could.
+Those early days of having to exercise her creativity to the max paid off.
+She is now a successful interior designer.

 Those types of experiences early in life probably influence us more than we realize.
-Reflecting back to my own childhood, I can also see how the dots connect back to sewing with my mom and the sewing machine my parents gave me as a high school graduation gift.
+Reflecting on my own childhood, I can also see how the dots connect back to sewing with my mom and the sewing machine my parents gave me as a high school graduation gift.

 Sewing didn’t become my profession but the ability to fix something on the fly and to create something from scratch has definitely influenced my professional career path.

 One of my projects years ago was for an emerging medical device company with a new technology to be used in the treatment of rare and complex cancers.
-As part of my deliverable, I researched the causes of each rare and complex cancer.
-It was then that I realized that the cause of most cancers is partly within our control.
+To fullfill the deliverables, I researched the causes of each rare and complex cancer.
+It was then that I realized that the cause of most cancers is largely within our control.

 There is one lifestyle related factor that we have less control over and that’s our exposure to toxins.
 Some professions have more exposure than others but environmental toxins effect us all.

-In addition to the developments in healthcare and lifestyle, I am also going to address the environmental impact so that you have the information needed to make informed decisions.
+In addition to the developments in healthcare and lifestyle, I will address the environmental impact so that you have the information needed to make informed decisions.

-Take from it what makes sense to you and that will work for you.
-I promise you that everything written will be factual, backed by science, doctors and other experts in the know.
+Take what makes sense to you and that will work for you.
+I promise you that everything written will be factual and backed by science, doctors and other experts in the know.

 Beautiful things whether handmade, refurbished, repurposed, shared or purchased add a richness to our lives.
 In this area, let’s allow our imagination to run wild.